 Why make the switch?

-A single occupant car uses more energy and creates more air pollution in just four years than a transit passenger in forty years.
-Leaving your car at home and using public transit instead has never been easier, especially in the Bay Area.
+10:1 Pollution: What is 10:1?
+A solo driver uses more energy and creates more air pollution in just four years than a transit passenger would in 40 years.